The Elements of Classical Music: A Comprehensive Guide

 Harmony: The Emotional Backbone

 Harmony—the interplay of multiple notes—adds depth and emotion.
 Unlike the dense polyphonic textures of the Baroque era, classical composers favored homophonic textures, where a single melody is supported by chords.
 Studies, such as a 2019 analysis in Music Perception, suggest that major keys in classical harmony evoke joy, while minor keys convey melancholy.
-This emotional precision allowed composers like Haydn to craft works that resonate universally.
+This emotional precision allowed composers like Haydn and Schubert to craft works that resonate universally, balancing light and shadow within a single piece.

 Rhythm, Form, and Dynamics: Structuring Emotion